WomenPlusPlus/webinar-hackathon-prep/slides.md

 ## The Solution is in the Problem

 - Do not jump into code immediately

-- Ignore your first thoughts (often that is in areas you know or are comfortable with)
+- Ignore your first thoughts (often it is in areas you know or are comfortable with)

-- Look at the info available (any research/data available)
+- Look at the info available (any research/data available or interviews?)

 ---

 ## Do Not Get Stuck in a Rabbit Hole

 - If it is not working, you do not have to fix it just because you have been working on it for 6 hours

 - Treat the hackathon as a scratch pad for ideas and experimentation

+- The best idea is not the best idea; it is the best one you can implement in a weekend

 ---

 ## Don't Just Hack

 - Use the hackathon for all that it is

-- Workshops, talks, network, eat, sleep, yoga
+- Workshops, talks, **network**, eat, sleep, yoga etc

-- You are giving up your time, some pressure is part of the fun BUT
+- You are giving up your time, some pressure is part of the fun

+BUT

 - If it is not fun, it is not worth doing

 ---